xhjkl/mig/DESIGN.md

 Structural fingerprints certify unchanged shape instead of guessing from text similarity.
 Identity plus an exact fingerprint resolves duplicate occurrences;
 the stable-order subsequence distinguishes retained order from moves.
-A structural plan is accepted only for recovery-free syntax whose projection covers every literal edit.
+A structural plan is accepted only for recovery-free syntax with no line-ending change or non-whitespace edit outside its projection.
 Otherwise the whole file uses the line plan: a noisier complete review is preferable to a confident-looking omission.

 The line plan anchors exact lines first.
-Inside an unmatched HTML gap it makes a second pass using equality without leading indentation; those matches render as reflow.
-This keeps a reindented subtree attached to itself when a wrapper is inserted, while the wrapper remains the actual addition.
+Inside an unmatched authored-HTML gap it makes a second pass for a complete tag block immediately surrounded by a new `div` wrapper, using equality without leading indentation where whitespace is not source data.
+Reindented matches render as reflow.
+This keeps the wrapped element attached to itself while the wrapper remains the actual addition.
+Generated files retain exact correspondence.

 ## Bounded review